barchart/cmdtyStats-doc/docs/content/MCDBA.md

 MCDBA data covers 12000+ data of seafood, fruits and vegetables traded in the Central Market of Buenos Aires from 2016.
 Food price with the information of process and container are also provided.

 ### How is the data delivered?
-Mintec data can be accessed via
+MCDBA data can be accessed via
 * [cmdtyView](https://www.barchart.com/cmdty/trading/cmdtyview)
 * Excel via [cmdtyView Excel](https://www.barchart.com/cmdty/trading/cmdtyview-excel)
 * [Enterprise distribution](https://www.barchart.com/cmdty/contact) via API